mhenrixon/sidekiq-unique-jobs/README.md

 sidekiq_options unique: true
 ```

+For jobs scheduled in the future it is possible to set for how long the job
+should be unique.
+The job will be unique for the number of seconds configured
+or until the job has been completed.

+*If you want the unique job to stick around even after it has been successfully
+processed then just set the unique_unlock_order to anything except `:before_yield` or `:after_yield` (`unique_unlock_order = :never`)

 You can also control the expiration length of the uniqueness check.
 If you want to enforce uniqueness over a longer period than the default of 30 minutes then you can pass the number of seconds you want to use to the sidekiq options:

 ```ruby